-4 Modulo codo D40T\/D04E

-1. 2.
-Module code: Title: B19TVD01E
+1. Module code: B19TVD01E

-THESIS-RESEARCH METHODOLOGY 3
+2. Title: THESIS-RESEARCH METHODOLOGY

+3. Credit points: 3

-3. 4.
-Credit points: Start term:
+4. Start term: Fall

-5. Module leader: fall ANDRÁS RIDEG, DR.
+5. Module leader: KÁRMEN KOVÁCS, DR.

-6. Accredited by:

-7. Module restrictions:
+6. Module restrictions:

-Pre-requisite none
+Pre-requisite The Art of Writing and Presenting

 Programme restrictions BSc in Tourism and Catering

 Level restrictions 6

 Other restrictions or none

 requirements

-8. Aims:

-Module aims the delegies appropriate for the level
+Module aims

-thodologies appropriate for the level

-and (type&topic-related) special requirements of a thesis

-oose a thesis topic, form the structure of the thesis and

-e most typical characteristics of thesis chapters

-' view of and practice the literature/empirical

-qualitative/quantitative m ethods

-to help students gain con npetence in the thesis-writing process

-9. Learning outcomes:
+- to introduce research methodologies appropriate for the level, - to introduce the general and (type&topic-related) special requirements of a thesis, - to support students to choose a thesis topic, form the structure of the thesis and provide an overview of the most typical characteristics of thesis chapters, - to provide an overview of and practice the literature/empirical qualitative/quantitative methods, - to help students gain competence in the thesis-writing process.

-On completion of this module, the successful student will be able to:
+Upon the successful completion of this course, students should be able to:

-select and apply a thesis research methodology; select and apply a thesis research methodology; select and apply a thesis research methodology;

-2. apply the theory to the practice of academic literature review and use justifiable

-3. Apply the theory to the practice of academic literature review and use justifiable qualitative/quantitative techniques of research.

-4. Choose a thesis topic and to form an appropriate structure for the thesis;

-5. Apply literature/empirical qualitative/quantitative methods;
+- 1. select and apply a thesis research methodology (PILO4), - 2. apply a level-appropriate knowledge of thesis requirements (PILO3), - 3. apply the theory to the practice of academic literature review and use justifiable qualitative/quantitative techniques of research (PILO4), - 4. choose a thesis topic and to form an appropriate structure for the thesis (PILO6), - 5. apply literature/empirical qualitative/quantitative methods (PILO5).

-10. Syllabus:

-Types of theses

-The general content and formal requirements of a thesis

-Structure of theses

-Literature overview: sear ching and summarizing academic sources

-ng, synthesising and presenting academic arguments

-Empirical research: the use of common quantitative methods of research

-Empirical research: the use of common qualitative methods of research

-• ·

-Writing findings, recommendations, and conclusions Special issues in business theses

-Special issues in business trieses Specialities of different thesis topics: economics

-11. · · · · · · · · · · · · · · · · · · ·
+(The remarks in brackets express each CILO's connection to the Program Intended Learnin g Outcomes (PILOs).)

+The discussion of topics is divided into the following chapters:

+- 13. The general content and requirements of a thesis. - 14.
+Clarifying the research topic and formulating the research design. - 15.
+Types and structure of thesis. - 16.
+Literature overview: searching and summarizing academic sources. - 17.
+Literature review: criticising, synthesising and presenting academic arguments. - 18.
+Empirical research: the use of common quantitative methods of research. - 19.
+Questionnaire design. - 20.
+Empirical research: the use of common qualitative methods of research. - 21.
+Planning qualitative research. - 22.
+Meeting the assessment criteria. - 23.
+Most common mistakes in thesis.

+10 Learning and teaching strategy:
-1 1 .
-In addition to weekly lectures, teaching and learning in this module are based on worked

-examples and exercises that help explore key issues and deepen knowledge in thesis-
+In addition to weekly lectures, teaching and learning in this module are based on worked examples and exercises that help explore key issues and deepen knowledge in thesis-research methodology.

-research methodology.

-12. Assessment scheme:
+11 Assessment scheme:

-Formative assessment scheme

-Continuous feedback on in-class activities.

-Summative assessment scheme

-1. Coursework (20%): Short tasks.
+Feedback from lecturers on in-class activities and work-in-progress thesis.

+1. Empirical research design (20%)